Money journaling can improve your finances

 Don’t forget to download this FREE 100 Money Journaling Prompts printable workbook, and start transforming your money mindset today!

 Getting in touch with the reasons behind your beliefs and behaviors with money can help you overcome any mindset obstacles holding you back.
 Money journaling can be a very effective method to do this.

-Take the time and effort to dig deeper into your conscious to uncover deep-seated perceptions that drive your behaviors on a daily basis.
+Take the time and effort to dig deeper to uncover deep-seated perceptions that drive your behaviors on a daily basis.
 Identify the blocks that keep you from improving your finances, so you can take the steps to remove them.

 Use the money mindset journal prompts in this post to get you started.
 Slow down, reflect, and write about your own feelings and experiences with money throughout your life.